Hezekiah has been an online writer for over eight years. A longtime musician, his articles often focus on music theory and instrumentation.

-What are the circle of fifths?
+What Is the Circle of Fifths?

-Simply playing the chords around the circle in any direction gives a gospel sounding vibe.
+Simply playing the chords around the circle in any direction gives a gospel-sounding vibe.
 This is because even though the chords are related to each but will have different scales.
 Playing a set of chords within a given scale may sound and feel technically correct but there will be very little tension or emotion in your production.
 It will also lack originality.
-The Circle of fifths will enable you to explore chords in a variety of scales for a deeper sound.
+The circle of fifths will enable you to explore chords in a variety of scales for a deeper sound.

-You could easily base a whole song using the chords in a circle, however you would need a very good singer who could handle the constant changes in key.
-An amateur singer would no doubt have difficulty since they would be looking a single key.
+You could easily base a whole song using the chords in a circle; however, you would need a very good singer who could handle the constant changes in key.
+An amateur singer would no doubt have difficulty since they would be looking for a single key.
 It would also be good for a bridge in a song where the key often goes on a tangent then gets resolved back to the verse.
 Try introducing some of these extra major chords into your productions and notice how you will get strong tension from the chords.

-You will hear chord sequences based on the circle of 5th's in Gospel / Neo Soul sounding music.
-Since every chord is a Major (or minor) there is naturally a lot of tension in the changes which suits the Gospel /soul genre.
-Jazz differs a little in that Jazz will be based in one key (in most cases) but will "borrow" chords from others scales for mood/tension and then resolve back to the main scale.
+You will hear chord sequences based on the circle of 5ths in gospel/neo-soul-sounding music.
+Since every chord is a Major (or minor) there is naturally a lot of tension in the changes, which suits the gospel/soul genre.
+Jazz differs a little in that jazz will be based in one key (in most cases) but will "borrow" chords from others scales for mood/tension and then resolve back to the main scale.
 In any case this theory is very useful to know for musicians of any genre.

-A simple technique on the keys
+A Simple Technique on the Keys

-If you are playing on the keyboard, there is a really easy short cut to follow.
+If you are playing on the keyboard, there is a really easy shortcut to follow.

-For example, if you play a Cmaj7th or even a plain Cmaj, have a look where your the 5th key is, it's on the "G", therefore the Gmaj is the beginning of the second chord.
-The 5th of the Gmaj chord is the "D" therefore simple play the Dmaj and so on simple.
+For example, if you play a Cmaj7th or even a plain Cmaj, have a look where your the fifth key is, it's on the "G", therefore the Gmaj is the beginning of the second chord.
+The fifth of the Gmaj chord is the "D" therefore simple play the Dmaj and so on simple.
 For a guitar player is it much different, you will unfortunately need to memorize the chords in the circle, but they shouldn't take that long to learn anyway.

-The singer in the below video is able to do this extremely well, however she is a Gospel singer, and very used to the keyboardist (her husband) playing very complex chord arrangements in various keys.
+The singer in the video below is able to do this extremely well; however, she is a gospel singer and very used to the keyboardist (her husband) playing very complex chord arrangements in various keys.

-Some people don't actually know where the perfect 5th is on the piano.
-An easy way to remember is to simply start on any key e.g. C and count 7 step to the right including the black keys.
-So if you start on C and count 7 keys to the right to end of with G which is the perfect 5th and the root of the next chord in the sequence.
+Some people don't actually know where the perfect fifth is on the piano.
+An easy way to remember is to simply start on any key (e.g. C) and count seven steps to the right including the black keys.
+So if you start on C and count seven keys to the right to end of with G which is the perfect fifth and the root of the next chord in the sequence.

 Try playing these notes round and round again on the keyboard and you will be able to hear clearly the relationship of the notes in tone.

-Incidentally, going around the opposite direction gives you the circle of 4ths instead which some people actually find easier to relate to.
-The circle of 5ths is a good chance to learn how to improvise over all 12 scales, since every over technical change of chord is a new key.
+Incidentally, going around the opposite direction gives you the circle of fourths instead which some people actually find easier to relate to.
+The circle of fifths is a good chance to learn how to improvise over all 12 scales, since every over technical change of chord is a new key.
 Therefor it can be a really good exercise for you to continuously go round and round with the scales.

 Circle of 4ths (5ths)

-- Soulful Keys - Neo Soul and R&B Production
+- Soulful Keys: Neo Soul and R&B Production

-Learn Neo Soul Chords by downloading the MIDI files.
+Learn neo soul chords by downloading the MIDI files.

 - Improvise cool R&B chords for piano